1 hour 10 minutes

 - Slice into bars or squares.

 Have you ever tasted homemade granola bars?
 If you have, you already know there is a world of difference between store-bought versions and what you can make in your own kitchen.
 With oats, almond butter, dark chocolate chips and coconut, these healthy and gluten-free granola bars are absolutely delicious as well as nutritious.
-This granola bar recipe takes the health benefits to another level with the inclusion of bone broth protein powder.
+Plus, this granola bar recipe takes the health benefits to another level with the inclusion of protein powder made from bone broth.

 Can it get any better?
 Actually, yes, because these are no-bake granola bars, which means this is also a chewy granola bar recipe.
-If you’re looking for a great recipe for oat bars or coconut bars, this recipe also has you covered on both accounts with hearty oats and rich pieces of coconut.
+If you’re looking for a great recipe for oat bars or coconut bars, this recipe has you covered on both accounts with hearty oats and rich pieces of coconut.
 You’ll want to keep reading because how to make granola bars doesn’t get much easier, healthier or tastier than this.
 After tasting your final product, you’ll likely agree that these are some of the best gluten-free granola bars ever!

 Why Are Conventional Granola Bars Unhealthy?

 The high sugar content of most granola bars, even many homemade granola bar recipes, is something you really want to avoid for the sake of your health.
-Consuming too much sugar is well-known to lead to weight gain, inflammation and even wrinkles — plus negative health effects for your teeth, joints, liver, kidney, pancreas and heart.
+Consuming too much sugar is well-known to lead to weight gain, inflammation and even wrinkles — plus negative health effects for your teeth, joints, liver, kidney, pancreas, and heart.
 (1)

-Conventional granola bars are also known for containing unhealthy partially hydrogenated oils, which means they contain trans fat.
+Conventional granola bars (and granola cereal) are also known for containing unhealthy partially hydrogenated oils, which means they contain trans fat.
 This is a highly concerning ingredient since trans fat increase LDL (“bad”) cholesterol in the body while lowering HDL (“good”) cholesterol.
 (2)

 Homemade Granola Bars Nutrition Facts